 There are many different rehab programs for alcoholics, but you should find one with significant experience, compassion and specialized care.
 Unfortunately, many treatment centers can initially alleviate the addiction through detox, but they don’t give people the proper tools they need to combat the disease in the future.
 If you’re concerned that a family member’s drinking has become too much for them or you to handle, talk to one of our admissions counselors.

-As a place that focuses on recovery for men, Reflections Recovery Center in Prescott, AZ can help men conquer the specific nature of their addiction.
+Reflections Recovery Center in Prescott, AZ can help people conquer the specific nature of their addiction.
 We do this by not offering a watered-down version of addiction treatment.
-Our programs teach men not only how to overcome their addiction while they are in treatment, but also how to maintain sobriety after they leave our facilities.
+Our programs teach clients not only how to overcome their addiction while they are in treatment, but also how to maintain sobriety after they leave our facilities.